helfrichmichael/prusaslicer-novnc/README.md

 This will bind `/configs/` in the container to a local volume on my machine named `prusaslicer-novnc-data`.
 Additionally it will bind `/prints/` in the container to `superslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep Prusaslicer happy by providing an `SSL_CERT_FILE`.

+**Using a VNC Viewer**

+To use a VNC viewer with the container, the default port for X TigerVNC is 5900.
+You can add this port by adding `-p 5900:5900` to your command to start the container to open this port for access.

 ## Links

 [Prusaslicer](https://www.prusa3d.com/prusaslicer/)